vsiqueira-i9/kubernetes-deploy-jboss/README.md

 # pipeline-example-java

-This is a sample golang project to demonstrate the integration with rancher pipeline......
+This is a sample golang project to demonstrate the integration with rancher pipeline.......

 # License